llpilla/study-load-balancing/README.md

 ## How To

 - The code in this repository is written using Python3 and a few of its modules.
 In order to check and install any missing modules, run `python3 setup.py`.
+If you are using a Virtual Environement, check the section [here](#setup-inside-a-virtual-env).

 - To run a code example, try `python3 complete_example.py`.